 Taiwanese cuisine is delicious, colourful and healthy.
-Meals are usually served with a bowl of rice and several dishes of vegetables, sea food (normally fish and/or shrimps), and meats (pork, beef or chicken).
+Meals are usually served with a bowl of rice and several dishes of vegetables, seafood (normally fish and/or shrimps), and meats (pork, beef or chicken).
 Taiwan's other main staple is noodles, most famous being beef noodle.
+All meals (excluding drinks) are included in our fully inclusive group tours from the groups' arrival until the day of departure.
+Our schedule of meals is designed so that you can experience the local dishes, their individual flavours as well as the different ways they are prepared and cooked throughout Taiwan.
 Food is an important element of Taiwanese culture.
 It is a time for families and friends to come together and much of family life revolves around the dinner table.
-Most food is eaten with chopsticks so best get practicing as cutlery is not always available at restaurants.
+Most food is eaten with chopsticks so best get practicing as cultery is not always available at restaurants.